DanielKowalczyk1984/PM/CONTRIBUTING.md

-We highly appreciate any contributions that help us improve the end product, with a high emphasis being put on any bug fixes you can manage to create and direct improvements which address the top issues reported by Calculator users.
+We highly appreciate any contributions that help us improve the end product, with a high emphasis being put on any bug fixes you can manage to create and direct improvements which address the top issues reported by the users.
 Some general
 guidelines:

 ### DOs